cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 Replace the `<REPLACE_EVENTBRIDGE_SCHEDULER_ROLE_NAME>` placeholder with the name of the role you want to create.

 After creating a role with a trust policy that enables the scheduler service to assume it you will attach an inline policy that allows the scheduler to run the task you created.
-To do so create a file named `ECSExecPolicy.json` with the following contents:
+To do so create a file named `ECSExecPolicy.json` with the following content:
 ```json
 {
     "Version": "2012-10-17",